bdamon/MuscleDTI_Toolbox/Help for define_muscle.md

 A file named mask_file, containing the mask and (if present) the alternatively sized mask, is automatically saved in the working directory.

 ## Syntax

-INPUT ARGUMENTS
+[mask, alt_mask] = define_muscle(anat_image, slices, alt_mask_size, plot_options);

+## Detailed Description of Input Arguments

 anat_image: A row x column x slices stack of images

 slices: A two element vector containing the first and last slices to be analyzed

-mask_size: If specified, this is a two element vector containing the row
-x column size of a second mask
+mask_size: If specified, this is a two element vector containing the row x column size of a second mask

 plot_options: If specified, this calls the fiber_visualizer function to plot the mask.

-OUTPUT ARGUMENTS
+## Detailed Description of Output Arguments

-mask: the binary image mask, with size matching that of the original image
+mask: The binary image mask, with size matching that of the original image

-alt_mask: a second binary image mask, with size matching that of the vector alt_mask_size
+alt_mask: A second binary image mask, with size matching that of the vector alt_mask_size